Vladimir Bryntsalov: Political career

 Bryntalov was elected to the State Duma in 1995.
 He was reelected to the State Duma in 1999 and served in the State Duma until 2003.

-Presidential campaign, 1996
+1996 presidential campaign

 Bryntaslov ran as the candidate of the Russian Socialist Party in the 1996 Russian presidential election.

 Bryntsalov announced his candidacy with a speech on February 20.
 In his speech he declared that money was "man's greatest invention".